-- Time deposits-Valued at their ending balances as reported by the financial institutions that hold our securities, which approximates fair value. - Auction rate securities-Valued at fair value by management in part utilizing an independent valuation using pricing models and discounted cash flow methodologies incorporating assumptions that reflect the assumptions a marketplace participant would use. - Life policies-Valued at cash surrender value. - Hedge contract-Valued at fair value by management based on our foreign exchange rates and forward points provided by banks. - · Long-lived assets impaired during the period-Valued at fair value by management based the income approach - Long-term debt-Disclosed fair value based on current market pricing for similar debt.
+- Time deposits-Valued at their ending balances as reported by the financial institutions that hold our securities, which approximates fair value. - Auction rate securities-Valued at fair value by management in part utilizing an independent valuation using pricing models and discounted cash flow methodologies incorporating assumptions that reflect the assumptions a marketplace participant would use. - Life policies-Valued at cash surrender value.

+Hedge contract

+Total assets measured at fair value